reflexcameras/reflexcamera/privacy.md

 | **Strictly necessary** | Enable secure payments and prevent fraud (Stripe)  | Always on      |
 | **Optional analytics** | Understand how visitors use the site (GA 4)        | Only after you click **Accept all** |

-You can withdraw or change your choice at any time by clearing cookies in your browser.
+You can withdraw or change your choice at any time by clicking the cookie settings footer at the bottom of our home page or clear cookies in your browser.

 ---